Frugal, cheap, whatever you call it, I don’t like to spend any more money than I have to. Which is why I’m really happy

 Now that Apple is using Intel chips in all of its hardware offerings, Macs are subject to Intel’s rapid product cycle: We’re seeing brand new chips in brand new Macs every four to six months, instead of every couple of years.
 Take Wednesday’s

 MacBook update, which introduced Core 2 Duo processors to the laptop line a scant five months or so after

-the Core Duo version of the product
+the Core Duo version of the product was unveiled.

 What’s that got to do with saving money?
 Savvy shoppers have long known about

 Apple’s refurb store, where the company sells off Macs that have been returned (for whatever reason), rehabilitated, and then recertified for sale—for hundreds of dollars less than what new models might cost.